roncterry/lab_env_tools/README.md

 This script uses the virt-sparsify command to sparsify all of the disks for a VM.
 You must run this script from within a VM's directory (where the VM's disk image reside).
 It first renames the original disk image file and then created a sparse copy of that disk using the disk image file's original file name.

 **WARNING** - You must have enough space on the host systems filesystem to hold the full size of the VM's disk while it is being sparsified.
-(It operates on only one of the VM's disks at a time so you don't have to have enough free space for all fo the VM's disk at once).
+(It operates on only one of the VM's disks at a time so you don't have to have enough free space for all of the VM's disk at once).

 Usage: